Myna Umaiban: Biography

-Maina Umaiban was born on 22 February 1978 in Adimali Deviar Colony in Idukki district of Kerala.
+Myna Umaiban was born on 22 February 1978 in Adimali Deviar Colony in Idukki district of Kerala.
 She done her primary education from Government Lower Primary School, Marayoor, St. Mary's Upper Primary School, Marayoor and Deviar Colony Vocational Higher Secondary School, Idukki.
 She then completed a degree in commerce and post graduate degree in Malayalam and Sociology and post graduate diploma in Mass Communication & Journalism.

-Maina was born in a family that traditionally treats poisoning.
+Myna was born in a family that traditionally treats poisoning.
 Her grand father was also a traditional medical practitioner.
 That's how Maina's interest in books about Traditional Toxicology came about.

-Maina Umaiban has worked as a clerk in Calicut Co-operative Urban Bank for some time.
+Myna Umaiban has worked as a clerk in Calicut Co-operative Urban Bank for some time.
 She got the job in the bank while studying journalism.
 After completing her studies on leave, she returned to work in the Co-operative Urban Bank.

-Maina later done her Doctorate in Scientific and Cultural Analysis of Toxicology Books in Kerala.
+Myna later done her Doctorate in Scientific and Cultural Analysis of Toxicology Books in Kerala.
 After that she joined MES Mampad College as a teacher.
 While working as the Head of the Malayalam Section at MES College, she represented Kerala at the United Nations World Reconstruction Conference held in Geneva, Switzerland from 13 to 17 May 2019.
 In Geneva, she presented a paper on the subject 'Floods and Gender Justice'.
 She is also a member of the Executive Committee of the Malabar Natural History Society, a member of the Editorial Board of the Eureka Biweekly and a member of the Executive Committee of the MES College Biodiversity Club.